horacioleon/challenge-remote-access/client_side.md

 If the curl output return a 200 HTTP code, you have solve the problem.

-Still have no connetion?
+Still have no connection?
 Maybe the tunnel to server-a is not up

-#### Tunnel to server-a is not up, but the proxy_ssh service is runnig in my machine
+#### Tunnel to server-a is not up, but the proxy_ssh service is running in my machine

 Now with the proxy_ssh service up, we have to check if the tunnel to the server-a is up, for this task we going to use netstat as root user.
-Some instalations of CentOS has no installed netstat by default, to install run the following commnad.
+Some installations of CentOS has no installed netstat by default, to install run the following command.

 ``yum install net-tools -y ``

 The service proxy_ssh service can be running ok in your machine, but the tunnel can be down.
-The proxy_ssh service was configurated to restart the session if the tunnel is down, for this reason the service can be up and the tunnel down.
-Use netstat to check the conections.
+The proxy_ssh service was configured to restart the session if the tunnel is down, for this reason the service can be up and the tunnel down.
+Use netstat to check the connections.

 ``netstat -at | awk '/ssh/ && /SERVER_NAME/'``